How can I improve the transfer performance of the sync command for Amazon S3?

 - Too many concurrent requests can overwhelm a system, which might cause connection timeouts or slow the responsiveness of the system.
 To avoid timeout issues from the AWS CLI, you can try setting the --cli-read-timeout value or the --cli-connect-timeout value to 0.

 - Review the instance type that you're using.
-Instance types that are larger than m3.xlarge can provide better results, because they have high bandwidth and Amazon Elastic Block Store (Amazon EBS)-optimized networks.
+Instance types that are larger can provide better results, because they have high bandwidth and Amazon Elastic Block Store (Amazon EBS)-optimized networks.

-- If the instance is in a different AWS Region than the bucket, then consider using an instance in the same Region.
-Reducing the geographical distance between the instance and the bucket can reduce latency.
+- If the instance is in a different AWS Region than the bucket, then use an instance in the same Region.
+To reduce latency, reduce the geographical distance between the instance and your Amazon S3 bucket.

-- If the instance is in the same Region as the source bucket, then consider setting up an Amazon Virtual Private Cloud (Amazon VPC) endpoint for Amazon S3.
+- If the instance is in the same Region as the source bucket, then set up an Amazon Virtual Private Cloud (Amazon VPC) endpoint for S3.
 VPC endpoints can help improve overall performance.